California v. Ciraolo

 California v.
 Ciraolo, 476 U.S. 207 (1986), was a decision by the Supreme Court of the United States in which the Court held that aerial observation of a person's backyard by police, even if done without a search warrant, does not violate the Fourth Amendment to the U.S. Constitution.

 In the case, police in Santa Clara, California flew a private airplane over the property of Dante Ciraolo and took aerial photographs of his backyard after receiving an anonymous tip that he was growing marijuana plants.

+Some legal scholars have called this case "the demise of private property" and that it contradicts prior case law such as Katz v.
+United States stating that, "Distinguishing ground level observation from aerial observation for purposes of interpreting the Fourth Amendment signals a return to the analysis adhered to in pre-Katz cases, namely a reliance upon the physical position of the observer rather than upon the privacy interests of the observed."

 Background

 Dante Carlo Ciraolo grew marijuana plants in his backyard, shielded from view by two fences.
 After receiving an anonymous tip, the Santa Clara police sent officers in a private airplane to fly over and take aerial photographs of his property at an altitude of 1,000 feet.
 Based on an officer's naked eye observation, a search warrant was granted.
 After the trial court rejected Ciraolo's motion to suppress the evidence (under the exclusionary rule), he pleaded guilty.
 The California Court of Appeal reversed the decision, holding that the aerial observation was an intrusion into the curtilage of his home and therefore the Fourth Amendment.